Nadeeshan96/nadeeshan96.github.io/_pages/cv.md

 __N.
 Dissanayake__, C. U. S. Edussooriya, C. Wijenayake and A. Madanayake, "__Multi- Beam Wideband Transmit Beamforming using 2-D Sparse FIR Trapezoidal Filters__," under review in IEEE Transactions on Antennas and Propagation
-  * Applied the knowledge of convex optimization, digital filters, and antenna theory.
-Used MATLAB, CVX toolbox, Python for multi-dimensional signal processing and constrained optimization.
+  * Applied the knowledge of convex optimisation, digital filters, and antenna theory.
+Used MATLAB, CVX toolbox, Python for multi-dimensional signal processing and constrained optimisation.
 Used the CST Studio Suite for the creation and simulation of antenna array system.

 D. Pakiyarajah, __N.
 D. K. Dissanayake__, C. U. S. Edussooriya, C. Wijenayake and A. Madanayake, "__Weighted Least-Squares Design of 2-D IIR Filters with Arbitrary Frequency Response using Iterative Second-